Astronicle/Barze/README.md

 A good companion for markdown-based note taking apps like Obsidian.

+Also supports other file formats now!

 ![Barze Main Window](./assets/demo.png)

 ## Features

-- **Markdown Support:** Create and manage your notes in Markdown format.
+- **Markdown Support:** Create and manage your notes in text-based format.
 - **Bar Mode:** A minimalistic, always-on-top window for quick note-taking.
 Toggle between the main window and Bar Mode with `Ctrl+B`.
 - **File Management:** Select and save the location of your notes file.
 - **Simple User Interface:** An intuitive and easy-to-use interface.